 Stand down provisions

-The Fair Work Act 2009 (Cth) (‘FWA’) contains stand down provisions allowing an employer to stand down an employee if the employee cannot be usefully employed due to a stoppage of work for a cause the employer cannot be held reasonably responsible.
+The Fair Work Act contains stand down provisions allowing an employer to stand down an employee if the employee cannot be usefully employed due to a stoppage of work for a cause the employer cannot be held reasonably responsible.

-Every employer should be currently assessing their business for a potential general lockdown and the consequential potential use of the stand down provisions in the FWA, including the flow on implications to employees.
-If you are uncertain about this, please contact one of our lawyers who are here to answer your questions.
+Employers should assess their business for a potential general lockdown and the consequential potential use of the stand down provisions, including the flow on implications to employees.

 Working from home